 Quality requirements can differ from project to project, depending on the teams involved and the expectations set.
 Project managers are usually responsible for the processes related to quality management.
 In other cases, it can be the responsibility of quality experts or quality assurance experts.

-In project quality management, the definition of quality is kept to what the stakeholder or customer expects from the project deliverables.
+Well, while managing project quality, the definition of quality is kept to what the stakeholder or customer expects from the project deliverables.
 Meeting the requirements mentioned in the beginning and the expectations set by the customers means you are maintaining the quality of the project at hand.

 Have you eaten in a restaurant and got so delighted by the meal and services that you want to come back to the same place?